datoptron/datoptron-website/_pages/aboutus.md

           software developers, ontology engineers and machine learning experts with long experience working with standards and have contributed in the RDF, OWL and SKOS Working Groups of W3C.
-Experience in R&D projects  through our participation in more than 20 EU funded projects..
+Experience in R&D projects  through our participation in more than 20 EU funded projects...
         </p>
       </div>
     </div>